Menu Hamburger Logo Menu close Logo

 About Cingles de Malanyeu Hiking

-The Cingles de Malanyeu, Catalan name Malañeu, is a mountain clif rock formation around the tiny Malanyeu hamlet in La Nou de Berguedá area of Berguedá, Catalonia and can be found 20km north of the town of Berga.
-Malanyeu hamlet consists of the Sant Sadurní de Malanyeu church surrounded by a handful of farmhouses.
+The Cingles de Malanyeu, Catalan name Malañeu, is a striking cliff rock formation around the tiny Malanyeu hamlet in La Nou de Berguedà, comarca of Berguedà, Catalonia.
+Malanyeu lies at about 1,000 metres altitude on the left bank of the Malanyeu stream, a tributary of the Llobregat River.
+The hamlet is composed of the Sant Sadurní de Malanyeu church and a handful of farmhouses, reflecting its origins as a small rural agricultural settlement.

-This Autumn and Winter 14 Km circular hiking route starts in Malanyeu hamlet and ascends via beutiful beach (Las Espinedas) and oak forests to a rocky granite ridgeline route that circles the hamlet providing views of the high pyrenees peeks including Pedraforca, before descending via a secret waterfall path back to the hablet.
+This Autumn and Winter 14 km circular hiking route starts in Malanyeu hamlet and ascends via beautiful beech (Las Espinedas) and oak forests to a rocky granite ridgeline route that circles the hamlet, providing views of the high Pyrenees peaks including Pedraforca, before descending via a secret waterfall laddered path back to the hamlet.

 Note: In one section the path is a steep but short scramble up a rock formation and near the end, the waterfall descent does involve a short ladder descent.

-This route follows mostly the PR-C-199 hiking trail throught forests along mountain top trails.
+This route follows mostly the PR-C-199 hiking trail, winding through forests and along mountain-top paths.

-From the parking area follow the road towards Sant Sadurní de Malanyeu church and continue on passing the church and Cal Frare farmhouse.
-As the rural gravel road bears round to the right keep an eye out for a footpath on the left leading up into the Las Espinedas beach forest.
-Follow this trail crossing the river via the wooden footbridge and bear left following the river to a ruined water mill called Molí de Baix.
-Continue up towards a rock formation called El Grau.
+From the parking area, follow the road towards the Sant Sadurní de Malanyeu church, passing the church and the Cal Frare farmhouse.
+As the rural gravel road curves to the right, look for a footpath on the left leading into the Las Espinedas beech forest.
+Cross the river via the wooden footbridge and bear left, following the river to the ruined water mill known as Molí de Baix.
+Continue upwards towards the rock formation called El Grau.

-The path ascends from El Grau along a cliff top (Cingles de Molí) forested path arriving at a small plain with the Masia la Solaneta farmhouse.
-From the open plain in front of the farmhouse we have views looking down to the hamlet of Malanyeu.
-Follow the gravel road out of the farmhouse and continue up to some more farm buildings before taking a forested ascending path up along a cliff formation to a viewpoint called La Creueta.
+The path ascends from El Grau along a forested cliff-top trail (Cingles de Molí), arriving at a small plain with the Masia la Solaneta farmhouse.
+From the open plain in front of the farmhouse, there are views down to the hamlet of Malanyeu.
+Follow the gravel road past the farmhouse and continue towards additional farm buildings before taking a forested ascending path along a cliff formation to reach the viewpoint known as La Creueta.

-Continue along the side of the cliff formation passing Turó de la Rota before reaching a forested area called Mal Pas where the path turns sharply to the right to head onto the balma dels desertors, a rocky forested ascending path up to La Creueta summit (1393 m).
-From here tha path is relatively level following the ridgeline through a forested path called pas de la Creueta where between the trees are several viewpoints and mini summits (1399 m).
+Continue along the side of the cliff formation, passing Turó de la Rota, before reaching the forested area called Mal Pas.
+Here the path turns sharply right and climbs towards the Balma dels Desertors, a rocky forested ascent leading to the summit of La Creueta (1393 m).
+From here the trail levels out, following the ridgeline through the Pas de la Creueta, where several viewpoints and mini-summits (1399 m) appear between the trees.

-The path continues along the ridgeline passing small summits La Taleia (1445 m) and Collada de la Taleia (1428 m) befroe passing collada del Tosquer where the route takes a turn onto a path along El Grapissot rock formation towards the mountain plain of Collada de Sant Miquel. at the plain taker a right turn into the forested trail towards Roc de La Clusa (1729 m) summit viewpoint.
+The route continues along the ridgeline, passing small summits such as La Taleia (1445 m) and Collada de la Taleia (1428 m), before reaching Collada del Tosquer.
+From here, the trail turns onto the El Grapissot rock formation, heading towards the mountain plain of Collada de Sant Miquel.
+At the plain, take a right turn into the forested trail towards the summit viewpoint of Roc de La Clusa (1729 m).

-Continue in the forested trail to the summit viewpoints of Collet de la Font del Tudó (1645 m), Turó de Crisp (1660 m), Cap de la Baga de Cabanelles (1685 m), Portell del Porc (1639 m), Cap dels Emprius (1652 m), Serrat de Fulleracs (1644 m), Collada de la Batllia (1574 m) and along Cingles de Rovires enjoying the views at each summit.
+Continue along the forested trail to reach summit viewpoints including Collet de la Font del Tudó (1645 m), Turó de Crisp (1660 m), Cap de la Baga de Cabanelles (1685 m), Portell del Porc (1639 m), Cap dels Emprius (1652 m), Serrat de Fulleracs (1644 m), Collada de la Batllia (1574 m), and along the Cingles de Rovires, enjoying the views at each summit.

-At the El Grael de Pujals (1533 m) headland the path bears to the right towards La Foradada (1329 m) summit.
-Here you will see a rock formation with a hole in it like a window offering views over the Alt Berguedá mountainous landscape.
-Back track 50 or so metres from La Foradada and take the descending path on the right along another spectaular cliff top forested path with great views.
+At the El Grael de Pujals (1533 m) headland, the path bears right towards La Foradada (1329 m).
+Here you will find a rock formation with a natural window offering views over the Alt Berguedà landscape.
+Retrace about 50 metres from La Foradada and take the descending path on the right, following another spectacular forested cliff-top trail with panoramic views.

-The path continues in the forest untill it reaches Griell de Cal Pigot (1139 m).
-Here the trail hets a bit confusing but basically descends down to the bottom of the waterfall where next the plunge pool you will find a path that heads towards the waterfall with an opening on the left. here you will see a metal descending ladder of about 3 metres high to continue the trail down to the river at the bottom of the waterfall as it filters through the rock.
-Use the handholds on the side of the roiock to descend backwards.
+The path continues through the forest until reaching Griell de Cal Pigot (1139 m).
+The trail becomes less clear here, but it descends to the base of the waterfall.
+Next to the plunge pool, a path leads towards the waterfall with an opening on the left, where a metal ladder of about 3 metres allows descent to the river below as it filters through the rock.
+Use the handholds on the rock face and descend backwards with care.

-At the bottom follow the opath crossing the river and following a forested path don to a gravel road leading back to Malanyeu hamlet.
+At the bottom follow the path crossing the river and along a forested path down to a gravel road leading back to Malanyeu hamlet.

 What to take with you for Cingles de Malanyeu Hiking